 No, you do not have to come to Greece for the tests.
 You can collect a menstrual fluid sample at home, and send it to us in Athens for testing.
 We will email you the results within a few days of receipt of your sample.

 Note that if you are going to be in Athens for a hysteroscopy, a blood sample can be obtained for you here, as you are likely to have some bleeding after the hysteroscopy.
-Generally, though, we prefer you to do the tests before your initial consultation with us, as the results will provide information that will help our discussion and decision on whether you may benefit from a hysteroscopy.
+Generally, though, we prefer you to do the tests before your initial consultation with us, as the results will provide valuableinformation that may help our decision as to whether you may benefit from a hysteroscopy.

-In order to perform the test we need a few drops of your menstrual fluid in a clean container, the kind used to collect urine for culture, which you can generally buy very cheaply from your local pharmacy.
+In order to perform the test we need a few drops of your menstrual fluid in a clean container, the type used to collect urine for testing is ideal, which you can generally buy from your local pharmacy.

 IMPORTANT: Please use a clean container with a SCREW top-the safest option is Sterilin Polystyrene 7ml containers-, to prevent the sample from being spilled and contaminated during transfer.